IntegralEquations/Inti.jl/docs/src/index.md

 ```

 Note that the first time you run this command, it may take a while to download
 and compile the dependencies.
 Subsequent runs will be faster.
-If you prefer, you
+If preferred,
-can manually control which extensions to install by `Pkg.add`ing the desired
+extensions can be manually controlled by `Pkg.add`ing the desired
 packages from the list above.

 ## Basic usage